jackson-family/he-gave-me-my-ears/content/2012-10-16-evaluation-process.md

 hear.
 The sentences were played from a recording of several different people, men and women, saying stuff.
-It was played from a recording to determine how well I could hear without any external cues, like context, social setting, or lip reading.
+It was played from a recording to determine how well I could hear without any external cues, like context, social setting, or lip-reading.
 The sentences were played up to two times, and I had to repeat back whatever I understood.
 Even if it wasn&#x02bc;t the whole sentence, I could repeat any words or phrases that I heard.
 There were 20 sentences altogether.